Promoting healthcare can change lives

 Dr. Robert Ogulin is a lecturer and researcher in supply chain management at the USC.

 Robert has many years of consulting & management experience in marketing, operations management, IT and organisational change.
-He has led the planning and delivery of several large-scale strategic change, business process and IT implementation programs contributing to measurable benefits for blue chip clients.
+He has led the planning and delivery of several large-scale strategic changes, business process and IT implementation programs contributing to measurable benefits for blue chip clients.

 His current research focus is networked supply chains where he investigates how relationships add value.